ClNo/safe-chicken/docs/index.rst

 - a Raspberry Pi controlling a chicken door electronics so they are safe at night
 - the door can be opened or closed according to:

-  - sunset & sunrise (calculated)
+  - sunrise & sunset (calculated)
   - static time
-  - force command (web app)
+  - force command (web app open/close buttons)

 - the web application helps checking the current state of the door and allowing some user commands
 - the output is just a relay signal to open and close the door
-- the door motor and the motor electronics is not part of this project; this setup just controls the relay signals (and two LEDs for displaying the status)
+- the door motor and the motor electronics are not part of this project; this setup just controls the relay signals (and two LEDs for displaying the status)
 - uses an MQTT broker which runs on your NAS or a home server (but could also run on the Raspberry itself)
 - allows unstable WLAN connections from the Raspberry to the home network

+Get *Safe Chicken* on `GitHub <https://github.com/ClNo/safe-chicken>`_.

 Table of Contents
 =================